Formalization of the generalized Pareto principle and structural typicality of the 20/80-rule: Introduction

 The principle is often used in two roles.
 Descriptively, it reflects the concentration of effort and reward.
 Prescriptively, it underlies rules of thumb such as ``focus on the vital few''.
 For example, cognitive agents reduce complexity by focusing on the few high-impact variables that account for most effects by what Herbert Simon called bounded rationality \cite{Simon:1955}.
 Such heuristics can be useful if Pareto-like behavior is present.

-Given such prominence, it is natural to ask how special the Pareto principle really is.
-Is a 20/80-balance a contingent empirical regularity that happens to arise in some systems, or is some form of ``small fraction of inputs, large fraction of outputs'' a structural feature of cumulative processes in general?
+Given such prominence, it is natural to ask how special and likely the Pareto principle really is.
+Is a 20/80-balance a contingent empirical regularity or a purely structural feature?
 If such asymmetries are unavoidable, which specific balances can be expected, and what is the meaning of the principle?

 In this work, we address these questions by treating generalized Pareto-type statements as properties of abstract gain distributions.
 We formalize bounded cumulative processes and illustrate the framework with explicit gain densities that capture both specially constructed cases and common distribution families.
 The constructed cases clarify which technical restrictions are needed and allow us to reason about the minimum level of inequality required to satisfy a given generalized principle.
 For distribution families, we express the generalized principle in terms of a small number of parameters and identify which forms of the principle can hold; for some common distributions, we cannot realize arbitrary generalized Pareto principles, highlighting that the set of attainable imbalances depends subtly on the underlying distributional form.